Outsourcing for Covered Services

 Article 5 of the Collective Bargaining Agreement provided guidance for the Regents Policy 5402 that explains that contracting for covered services is only permitted when:

-If you believe that your situation merits a carve out, you can request one by following the process outlined in the Contracting Out Justification Form Workflow and by submitting the Contracting Out Justification Form.
+If you believe that your situation merits a carve out, you can request one by following the process outlined in the Contracting Out Process and submitting a request via the Human Resources Management System (HRMS).
+Please contact your Department SAA to request access to the HRMS.

 Transitioning & Amending